sez11a/liferay-learn/docs/dxp/7.x/en/site-building/developer-guide/developing-page-fragments/using-the-fragments-toolkit.md

     * `main.js`: the JavaScript source for the Fragment.

     * `styles.css`: the CSS source for the Fragment.

-    * `thumbnail.png` (optional): an image that's displayed when the Fragment is in a list.

 * `resources/` (optional): a folder containing any additional images or files the Fragments need.
 See [Including Default Resources in Fragments](./including-default-resources-with-fragments.md) for more information.